top of page

 In 2012, she joined the Kiwanis Club of Downey, an international organization committed to helping the children of the world.
 She became the President of her Kiwanis Club in 2014.
 In 2014, she became involved in Teen Court, an alternative program for youth offenders; and was instrumental in bringing Teen Court to Downey.
 Due to her commitment to the community, Blanca was recognized with Assemblywoman Cristina Garcia’s Downey's Woman of the Year in 2016.
 In 2019, she was inducted into Downey High School’s Hall of Fame, as an “Exemplary Civic Leader.”

-The first-ever Latina to serve in the position, Blanca Pacheco is the Mayor of the City of Downey, the largest city in California’s 64th State Assembly District.
+The first-ever Latina to serve in the position, Blanca Pacheco was the Mayor of the City of Downey, the largest city in California’s 64th State Assembly District.
 She was first elected to the Downey City Council in 2016 and became Mayor in 2020.

-As a local elected leader, Blanca has also been active in the California League of Cities in order to help advance the interests of the people she represents.
+As a local elected leader, Blanca was also active in the California League of Cities in order to help advance the interests of the people she represents.
 In this capacity, she previously served as President of the League of California Cities Los Angeles Division, and was the first elected official from Downey to serve in this position.
 Blanca is a former Chair of the Housing, Community, and Economic Development Policy Committee and also serves on the League of California Cities’ State Board as an at-large director.

 A strong advocate for modernizing the city’s infrastructure, Blanca, with the support of her Council colleagues, helped invest in a myriad of projects to improve the city, modernizing every Downey City Fire Department facility and city park, as well as upgrading local roads across Downey with street repaving and upgrades.
 She’s also worked to invest in programs to fight climate change and protect clean air, installing solar panels at six civic buildings, as well as electric vehicle charging stations, all to minimize the city’s carbon footprint.
 Blanca, in conjunction with the city, additionally teamed up with Tree People, to plant hundreds of new trees throughout Downey to expand clean air in the city.